Fault injection: History

 The technique of fault injection dates back to the 1970s when it was first used to induce faults at a hardware level.
 This type of fault injection is called Hardware Implemented Fault Injection (HWIFI) and attempts to simulate hardware failures within a system.
 The first experiments in hardware fault involved nothing more than shorting connections on circuit boards and observing the effect on the system (bridging faults).
 It was used primarily as a test of the dependability of the hardware system.
 Later specialised hardware was developed to extend this technique, such as devices to bombard specific areas of a circuit board with heavy radiation.
 It was soon found that faults could be induced by software techniques and that aspects of this technique could be useful for assessing software systems.
 Collectively these techniques are known as Software Implemented Fault Injection (SWIFI).

-Model implemented fault injection

-By increasing complexity of Cyber-Physical Systems, applying traditional fault injection methods are not efficient anymore, so tester trying to use fault injection in the model level.

 Software implemented fault injection

-SWIFI techniques for software fault injection can be categorized into two types: compile-time injection and runtime injection.
+SWIFI techniques can be categorized into two types: compile-time injection and runtime injection.